rcarmo/gotel/README.md

 ![Gotel Logo](docs/icon-256.png)

-A self-contained, single-binary OpenTelemetry Collector with built-in SQLite storage for traces and metrics.
-Uses WAL mode and JSON virtual columns with indexes for efficient querying.
-No external dependencies required.
+A self-contained, single-binary OpenTelemetry Collector with built-in SQLite storage for traces and metrics that also provides Graphite and Tempo endpoints for querying the data, meant for small deployments and local development.

 ## Quick Start